Akizuki Castle 秋月城跡

 A charming town with a deep history

 The town of Akizuki and its castle are overflowing with history.
 The earliest iteration of the castle was built in 1203 and inhabited until the beginning of the Meiji era in 1873.
-All that remains of the castle are the stone walls and reconstructed sections of the original gatehouses, including the foreboding Kuromon, or Black Gate.
+All that remains of the castle are the stone walls and reconstructed sections of the original gatehouses, including the impressive Kuromon, or Black Gate.

 The town has several important shrines and temples.
 Akizuki Hachimangu, up the hill to the south of the castle in the middle of a forest, was used by samurai for pre-battle preparations and religious ceremonies.
-To the north of the castle is Dairyo-ji Temple, site of the graves of many samurai and noble families who lived in the area.
+To the north of the castle is Dairyoji Temple, site of the graves of many samurai and noble families who lived in the area.

 Cherry blossoms on Sugi-no-Baba

-Much of the city is centered around the castle and the main boulevard leading to it, Sugi no Baba.
+Much of the city is centered around the castle and the main boulevard leading to it, Sugi-no-Baba.
 On this street you'll find the Akizuki Museum, several teahouses including the excellent Kuromonchaya, and the ruins of Akizuki Castle.